Overhead Costs: A Complete Guide for Service Businesses

 - Fixed overhead is made up of consistent costs that aren’t expected to change regardless of how busy you are, like rent or insurance payments.

-- Variable overhead includes costs that can fluctuate month-to-month, like marketing expenses.
-Variable costs can change based on your business activity and may increase during busy seasons and decrease during off-seasons.
+- Variable overhead includes costs that can fluctuate month to month, like marketing expenses.
+These costs can change based on your business activity and may increase during busy seasons and decrease during off-seasons.

-- Semi variable overhead costs are expenses that are always there, but that may change slightly from month to month, like your electricity bill.
-For example, you may pay a base rate for electricity and then an additional amount per kilowatt depending on your usage.
+- Semi variable overhead costs are expenses that are always there but may change slightly from month to month, like your electricity bill.
+For example, you may pay a base rate for electricity and then an additional amount per kilowatt, depending on your usage.

 How does overhead affect profit?

-Overhead plays a major role in the profitability of your business.
+Overhead plays a major role in a business’s profitability.
 If you don’t account for business metrics like overhead costs when setting and adjusting service prices, you could end up making little to no money on completed jobs.

 When setting prices, the amount you charge for a service needs to: